-Analysis errors are calculated by subtracting a correction from the variances of background error.
-The first stage in the calculation is therefore to determine the background-error variances.
-This is done by subroutine BGVECS, which is called from FORECAST\ERROR.
+Background error variances for use in $J{\rm b}$ and for observation first guess checks can be computed in two distinct ways.
+If an Ensemble of Data Assimilations (EDA) is available, background errors can be directly diagnosed from the EDA background forecasts as described in section 6.8.
+EDA-derived errors will be used if the logical switch LENS_ERRORS is true.
+Otherwise they can be estimated by subroutine BGVECS, which is called from FORECAST_ERROR.
 One of two methods may be employed, depending on whether NBGVECS is equal to, or greater than, zero.
 In either case, the estimated variances of background error are stored in the analysis error buffer, ANEBUF (in YOMANEB).